odysseyofpigs/logger/README.md

 # TODO

-* Change log.txt files to be sql database files to instead store the information.
+* I need to create comments at the top of the files that dictate the functionality of the package.
-* Then, create function that reads out information from log.db files and writes them to easily readable text files for storage or some other operation.
+* Create function that reads out information from log.db files and writes them to easily readable text files for storage or some other operation.
+* Create a soft link file for the application.
+This requires rewrite of database reading and writing funcitons within the program.